 Orchard preparation for the rainy season part 1

-The rainy season brings heavy rains, high winds, and hail storms.
-Although the orchard and garden enjoy the extra water, the rains may damage the soils and plants.
-Here are a few tips on minimising damage to the Plants and soils in your orchards and gardens.
+The rainy season brings heavy rain, high winds, and hailstorms.
+Although the orchard and garden benefit from the extra water, the rains may damage the soil and plants.
+Here are a few tips for minimising damage to plants and soil in your orchards and gardens.

 Garden plants

-After a night of heavy rain, the garden does not have water logging.
+After a night of heavy rain, the garden is not waterlogged.
 The plants and soils have taken up all the water.

 Pest Control

 Dry summer is a period of aggressive pest control.
 The dormant trees and less dense plant growth make pest control more manageable.
 However, uncontrolled fungal infections and pests will quickly spread through the orchard and garden.
-In addition, the plant parts damaged by hail will allow fungal diseases to enter the wounds and spread into the plants’ deep tissues.
+In addition, hail-damaged plant parts will allow fungal diseases to enter the wounds and spread into the plants’ deep tissues.
 The sucking insects will also increase as the plants grow succulent new branches, shoots and leaves.

 Weeding

 Weeding before the rains start is ideal.
-Aim to remove the weeds before the flower so the seeds are not dispersed into the orchard.
+Aim to remove the weeds before they flower so the seeds are not dispersed into the orchard.
 Weeds compete for space and nutrients, which may reduce plant growth and yields of affected fruits and vegetables.
 They are also reservoirs of pests and diseases.
 Removing weeds by hand is helpful, but weed killers may be necessary for more extensive orchards.
 Unfortunately, intercropping may also result in weed killers killing the food plants.
-Lawn grass takes up space in the garden, reducing weeds that are more prolific from taking hold.
+Lawn grass takes up space in the garden, reducing the space weeds have to take hold.

 Soil Protection and Amendment

-Continuing with mulching and adding compost, manure or fertiliser during this season will help reduce fluctuations in soil moisture.
+Continuing to mulch and adding compost, manure, or fertiliser during this season will help reduce fluctuations in soil moisture.
 The organic material will also increase the soil’s pH buffering capacity.

 Composted manure and mowed grass